AMReX-Fusion/Furnace/Docs/source/Particles.rst

 Tracer particles are to track the Lagrangian evolution of a model fluid using discrete particles.
-In hydrodynamical simulations based on an Eulerian grid (including FURNACE), thermodynamic variables at a given time are derived by solving the equations of motion of a fluid between cells.
+In hydrodynamical simulations based on an Eulerian grid (including LOGI), thermodynamic variables at a given time are derived by solving the equations of motion of a fluid between cells.
 Therefore, in this scheme, the physical quantities that we can access to are not discretized quantities at any given position,